nanachi-code/osbjs-website/docs-md/osbjs-expressions.md

 # Expressions

 An expression is a reusable function that takes a `Sprite`/`Animation`/`Loop` group/`Trigger` group(or `Commandable` in short) and performs a predefined task, which will make your code much more cleaner.
-The good thing is, you can define your own expressions and reuse across components.
+The good thing is, you can define your own expressions (and it's recommended to do so) and reuse across components.
 Example:
 ```js
 function rotateWhileMovingUp(sprite, startTime, endTime, originY, offset, angle) {